 Cohousing is a way of living which brings individuals and families together in groups to share common aims and activities while also enjoying their own self-contained accommodation and personal space.
 The main features are that they are run by their members, committed to living as a community, designed to encourage social contact and include common space.
 Co-housing balances people's need for privacy with their desire to live in a more community-focussed way.

 More information in the What Is Cohousing slide show.

-Instead of residents owning an individual property, the homes and land will be owned by a Mutual Home Ownership Society (MHOS).
+Instead of residents owning an individual property, the homes and land are owned by a Mutual Home Ownership Society (MHOS).

 The MHOS is registered as a co-operative controlled by its members.
-Its members will be the residents who live in the homes it provides.
-Each member or group of members will have a lease which gives the right to occupy a specified house or flat owned by the MHOS.
+Its members are the residents who live in the homes it provides.
+Each member or group of members has lease which gives the right to occupy a specified house or flat owned by the MHOS.

-Membership of the MHOS will give members involvement in the build and design of their homes and residents the right to democratically control the housing community in which they will live.
+Members of the MHOS have been involved in the build and design of their homes, and democratically control the housing community in which they live.

-The cost of building the homes owned by the MHOS, will be financed by two mortgage loans from long term investors, we expect these to be Ecology Building Society and The Charity Bank.
+The cost of building the homes owned by the MHOS, has been financed by a mortgage loan from Triodos, the charity bank.

-Under the terms of their lease, each member will make monthly payments to the MHOS which, will pay the interest and capital to the investor, and cover a deduction for management, maintenance, insurance and service costs (such as cleaning, lighting of common parts, and grounds maintenance)
+Under the terms of their lease, each member makes monthly payments to the MHOS which pays the interest and capital to the bank, and covers a deduction for management, maintenance, insurance and service costs (such as cleaning, lighting of common parts, and grounds maintenance)